CodingAbdullah/Medium-Article-Scraper/README.md

 Once all the text has been extracted from the HTML document, it is passed as input to the TTS API to generate the audio file.
 OpenAI's TTS API  offers six different voice types: `alloy`, `echo`, `fable`, `oynx`, `nova`, `shimmer`.

 Users have the freedom of selecting any voice type.
-More information on this API can be found <a target="_blank" href="https://platform.openai.com/docs/guides/text-to-speech">here</a>.
+More information on this API can be found <b><u><a style="color: black" target="_blank" href="https://platform.openai.com/docs/guides/text-to-speech">here</a></b></u>.

 #### Limitations
 There are limitations that exist when it comes to working with the <b>TTS API model</b>.
-For instance, you can make at most <b>3 conversion requests/minute</b> based on the free-tier model.
-This obviously increases with the higher-tier purchase plans offered by OpenAI.
+For instance, you can make at most, <b>3 conversion requests/minute</b> based on the free-tier model.
+This increases with the higher-tier purchase plans offered by OpenAI.

 Additionally, there is a <b>4096 character limit</b>.
-Meaning that if the text you are trying to convert exceeds 4096 characters, audio for characters up to 4096 will be generated.
+If the text size for which you are trying to generate audio for exceeds 4096 characters, audio for characters up to the 4096th one will be generated.

 The project takes this into consideration and offers a <b>maximum of 12500 characters/file</b> that can be converted into parts.
-12500 characters works to be 3 audio file parts (4096 each, rounded down to 12500).
+12500 characters works to be ~3 audio file parts (4096 each, rounded down to 12500).

-<b>Anything more than 12500 characters is automatically rejected by the application and only the text file is generated for it.</b>
+<b>Anything more than 12500 characters is automatically rejected by the application and only the text file is generated.</b>

 ## Project Setup
 Setting up the project locally or in the cloud is fairly straight forward.
 For starters, you will need to make sure you have the following applications installed locally: